Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 	- Enchantments - mostly dealing with [[Die Mystik#Mystifizierungen|Mystifications]] of places and objects
 	- Gemology - in this case in regard to their **mystic** capabilities
 	- Curses - about [[Geister|ghosts]], the [[Besessene|posessed]]
+If a school offers a subject, it has to commit to it.
+That means classes will be held, even if there's only a single student interested in that subject.
+It only results in free time for the teachers, if no students chose that subject.
+But that is also subject to change rather quickly, since new students also arrive on a quarterly basis.
 ##### MID Graduation
 Graduation ceremonies are held every quarter of a year here as well.
 Graduates receive the so-called **Mid Diploma**, which lists all their chosen subjects and how many [[#Classes]] they've completed for each.
 How students become eligible for graduation is rather complicated due to the diverse nature of this society.
 In general they become graduates as soon as they become [[The Ministry of Community#Levels of Maturity|Adults]], or complete all the classes they've chosen.